splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 .. meta::
    :description: View APM billing subscription usage information and download usage reports to monitor your organization.

-.. note:: Use this topic to understand general aspects of subscription usage and consumption for Splunk APM.
+.. note:: Use this topic to understand general aspects of subscription usage for Splunk APM.
 For more detailed billing-related queries, contact your Splunk Account Team.

 View Splunk APM billing subscription usage data to monitor your organization's usage against its subscription plan and limits.